-I have not seen many reviews online of this stick (which is one of the reasons I wanted to write one), most likely because they are fairly difficult to get a hold of.
-When released, the production was 30,000 cigars which came in huge cabinets of 105 (that almost looked like an ammo locker).
+I have not seen many reviews online of this stick, most likely because they are fairly difficult to get a hold of.
+When released, the production was 30,000 cigars which came in huge cabinets of 105, that almost looked like an ammo locker.
 That means only about 285 boxes were available to the worldwide market.

 - Cigar Reviewed: Litto Gomez Diez Small Batch No. 2

 - Country of Origin: Dominican Republic

 - Factory: Tabacalera La Flor S.A.